 Researchers recently conducted a study evaluating the relationship between air pollution (fine particulate and sulfur oxide) exposure and death due to lung cancer, cardiopulmonary disease and other illnesses.
 Participants completed a risk factor questionnaire investigating age, sex, race, weight, height, smoking history, education, marital status, diet, alcohol consumption and occupational exposures.
 Air pollution data for metropolitan areas throughout the United States was also investigated.
 Over a 16-year period, researchers assessed risk factor data including metropolitan air pollution data, participant vital status and cause of death for approximately 500,000 adults.
 Exposure to air pollution was associated with an increased risk of death due to lung cancer, cardiopulmonary disease and other illnesses.
 For each unit of increase in exposure to fine particulate air pollution, the risk of death increased by 8% for lung cancer, 6% for cardiopulmonary disease and 4% for other illnesses.

 These results indicate that long-term exposure to air pollution may increase an individual’s risk of death by lung cancer, cardiopulmonary disease and other illnesses.
 Individuals exposed to air pollution may wish to speak with their physician about the risks and benefits of participating in a clinical trial evaluating risk factors and/or prevention and screening for lung cancer and cardiopulmonary mortality.
-Two sources of information regarding ongoing clinical trials include comprehensive, easy-to-use listing services provided by the National Cancer Institute (cancer.gov) and www.eCancerTrials.com. eCancerTrials.com also provides personalized clinical trial searches on behalf of patients.
+Sources of information regarding ongoing clinical trials include comprehensive, easy-to-use listing services provided by the National Cancer Institute (cancer.gov).
 (Journal of the American Medical Association, Vol 287, No 9, pp 1132-1141, 2002)